kommetio/bashutils/README.md

-# bashutils
+# Kommet bashutils
-Useful Bash scripts
+A collection of useful bash scripts.